ngeelani48/quote-of-the-day-app/README.md

 > Open GitHub and go to my GitHub repository name: quote-of-the-day-app to clone.
 > Click “Code” and copy the given URL.

-> Open “Git Bash” and change the current working directory to the location where you want the cloned directory.
+> Open “Git Bash” and change the current working directory to where you want the cloned directory.

-> Type git clone in the terminal, paste the URL you copied earlier, and press “enter” to create your local clone.
+> Type git clone in the terminal, paste the URL you copied earlier and press “enter” to create your local clone.

 > Syntax: